 2.7.2.
 Repellency Test: Transparent plastic cylinders (15 cm × 2 cm) were used to assess the repellency of botanical powders against Sitophilus zeamais.
 One end of each cylinder was sealed with fine mesh tulle, while the opposite end contained 0.2 g of powdered leaf material from the test plants.
 Four adult maize weevils were introduced through the mesh end per replication, with four replications per treatment, totaling 16 cylinders.
 The setup was left undisturbed for 8 hours (Rejitha et al., 2014).

-After exposure, the number of weevils that moved toward the mesh and the total distance traveled were measured and recorded to assess repellency (Table 1).
+After exposure, the number of weevils that moved towards the mesh and the total distance traveled were measured and recorded to assess repellency (Table 1).

 Table 1.
 Rating the degree of repellence of each test material